DiSSCo/mas-developers-documentation/architecture.md

 ## MAS Deployment

 The MAS middleware application is deployed as a container on the DiSSCo core architecture.
+The value service will remain deployed where it was originally.

-Good to know
+{: .note}

-- The MAS middleware is deployed on the DiSSCo network.
-If your value service requires whitelisting a specific IP address,
+The MAS middleware is deployed on the DiSSCo network.
+If your value service requires whitelisting a specific IP address, let the DiSSCo team know so they can provide your MAS middleware with a static IP address.
+That way, the middleware may communicate with the value service.